krsion/FiveInARow/README.md

 ![Class Diagram](ClassDiagram1.png)

 ## How the Bot works
-It is Minimax algorithm using [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
+It is Minimax algorithm using alpha-beta pruning.
-### Evaluation function
-It can evaluate a state of the board to be
-- *Good* - Bot must win
-- *Bad* - Bot must lose
-- *Neutral* - no one can win in the next move

 Board's evaluation is based on each cell's evaluation.
-If every cell is evaluated Neutral, whole board is evaluated Neutral.
-If one cell is evaluated differently, board gets its evaluation and the function immediately returns it.

 Cell's evaluation is based on the lines it is contained in. (line = sequence of cells of the same non empty type) All factors are: